pegros/PEG_MISC/README.md

 #### Introduction

 The **sfpegRelatedListKpisCmp** component enables to display record counts for up to 6 related lists of the current record of a Lightning page in a graphical way.
-It provides three size variants to cope with screen size constraints and background CSS may also be customised.
+It provides three size variants (shown in the snapshot below) to cope with screen size constraints and wrapping CSS may also be customised (e.g. to alter margins or background color).

 ![Related List KPIs](/media/sfpegRelatedListKpis.png)